Alpharetta High School: Alpharetta cluster

-Layout

-Most of the campus at Alpharetta High School is occupied by a main building that contains three floors and three hallways (identified as the 2000, 3000, and 4000 hallways).
-The bottom (first) floor contains the cafeteria, media center, and access to the buses and portables outside.
-The second and third floor are mostly classes, and the second floor has access to the auditorium, gym, and orchestra room.
-Other parts of the school outside the main building include the band building, the soccer field, football fields, tennis court, trail, and softball field.

 Athletics

 Competitive sports at Alpharetta High School are football, basketball, baseball, lacrosse, soccer, wrestling, tennis, track and field, cross country, volleyball, swimming, diving, cheerleading, and golf.
 Although not officially recognized by the Georgia High School Association, additional athletic activities include rugby, fencing, chess, cricket, and ping pong.

 Fine arts

 Band

 The Alpharetta High School Band Program has grown from 28 original members to over 200 members and warrants its own 10,000 SF building.
 The program includes three concert ensembles: Symphonic Band II, Symphonic Band I, and Wind Ensemble.
 AHS Band members have consistently earned multiple seats in the GA All State Band, university honor bands, and district and county honor bands.
 Many graduates continue to play in colleges across the country, and several AHS Band Program graduates are now band directors.
 The advanced Wind Ensemble has performed all over the country, from California to New York.
 It has been invited to perform at Music for All, Disney's Festival of Gold, several university band clinics (including Alabama, UGA, and GSU), The GMEA state convention, and the National Concert Band Festival at Carnegie Hall in NYC.
 The program also includes an award-winning competitive marching band, competitive indoor percussion ensemble, and an extensive nationally competitive indoor color guard program.
 Many graduates of the marching band program go on to perform with DCI and university bands.